linsensu/home/index.md

 - Su, Linsen (2010).
 The Relation between Media Expenditure and General Economy, China Media Research, 6(3), 13-25.
 - Su, Linsen (2012).
 Cointegrative analysis on China’s Advertising Industry and Macro-economy since Reform and Opening-up (in Chinese).
 Journalism & Communication Research, 19(03), 97-108
 - Su, Linsen (2012).
 The Dynamics Between Media Consumption and the Macro-Economy: A Comparative Study Between China and the United States (in Chinese).
 Beijing: China Renmin University Press.

-## Research Interests
-- **Communication effects:** Competition and cooperation between traditional media and new media, influence of new media use on well-being, and presumed media’s influence
-- **Political communication:** Media’s role in political participation and civic engagement
-- **Online public opinion:** opinion dynamics in the process of evolution, including on the interaction between domestic and international public opinion, as well as online and offline opinion

 ## News